Whether he's taking photos of 105-year-old women, lords or Teddy Boys.

 Chris Steele-Perkins studied psychology before turning to photography.
 His early work focused on social ills in British cities, at the time working with the EXIT collective.
 His time with EXIT culminated in a book by the group called Survival Programmes.
-In 1979, he released his first solo book, Teds, examining the British Teddy Boy subculture of the 50s, 60s, and 70s.
-After that, Steele-Perkins started to travel more widely, photographing Africa, Afghanistan, and later Japan.
+In 1979, he released his first solo book, Teds, examining the British Teddy Boy subculture of the 50s, 60s and 70s.
+After that, Steele-Perkins started to travel more widely, photographing Africa, Afghanistan and later Japan extensively.
 A Magnum member since 1979, we talked to him about all that and his obsession with England.

-VICE: Your background seems pretty varied, having studied things like chemistry and psychology.
-Has that informed your work at all?
+VICE: Your background seems pretty varied; I hear you have studied Chemistry and Psychology.
+Has that informed your work in any way?

 Chris Steele-Perkins: I’m not sure about that.
-I was obviously searching for something that I wanted to do, so I started off with chemistry and I soon figured out that wasn't where I wanted to be.
+I was obviously searching for something that I wanted to do, so I started off with Chemistry and I soon figured out that wasn't where I wanted to be.
 Psychology was interesting and fun, but again didn't feel right.
-It was during that time that I got to working for the student newspaper as a photographer and that kind of got me going.
-When I finished my degree, I realized that was the route I wanted to follow.
+It was during that time that I go to working for the student newspaper as a photographer and that kind of got me going.
+When I finished my degree, I realised that was the route I wanted to follow.

-I think that's more to do with common sense, honestly.
-I could argue that the best connection psychology offered was the fact that it wasn't nuclear physics.
+I think that's more to do with common sense, quite honestly.
+I could argue that the best connection Psychology offered was the fact that it wasn't nuclear physics.
 It was a relatively easy course, I must say, which gave me a lot of time to develop my photography.
 I think my interest indeed is, without meaning to sound pretentious, the human condition.
 How people live around the world and in the world.
-I was also hugely influenced by the great humanist photographers; Kertész, Cartier-Bresson, Eugene Smith, people like that.
-They were a powerful influence early on, when you’re most influenced.
+I also was hugely influenced by the great humanist photographers; Kertész, Cartier-Bresson, Eugene Smith, people like that.

 BANGLADESH.
 Villagers.
 1972.

-Your first body of work was focused on Bangladesh, on the poverty and despair you found there.
-But your first book was about Teddy Boys in England.
-What sparked that shift away from the third world, back to your roots in England?
+Your first body of work was focused on Bangladesh, on the poverty and despair you found there, but your first book was about Teddy Boys in England.
+What sparked that shift?

 At the same time, I got involved with two other photographers in a little group called EXIT.
-They wanted to do a project on poverty in the inner cities of Britain so we spent a lot of time in poor, inner-city areas of Britain.
+They wanted to do a project on poverty in the inner cities of Britain so we spent a lot of time being poor in inner-city areas in Britain.
 That turned into a book too, Survival Programmes, many years later.
 Books always felt to me like the most satisfying way of producing a body of work.

 It's essentially the control.
 It's great to have a 12-page spread as you used to do in The Sunday Times Magazine, but you also get a whiskey ad in the middle of it and a Land Rover ad at its end.
 They choose pieces that you might not be too happy with and crop some of them and so forth.
 A book offers a cause, and if you don't like it it's because I've screwed it up for you.
 I can't blame anybody else.